verri/verri.github.io/_posts/2016-10-11-Safe-Modern-For-Loops.md

 ## Solution: cool::indices utility

-By using range-based for loops, [cool](https://github.com/verri/cool) provides an utility that solve the two mentioned problems.
+By using range-based for loops, [cool](https://github.com/verri/cool) provides a utility that solves the two mentioned problems.
 The function `cool::indices(n, m)` creates a lazy-evaluated list of indices in the interval $[n, m)$ whose type is big enough to hold `m` and `n` (or their own type if they have the same type.)
 If only one value is provided, that is `cool::indices(m)` is called, the